Frequently asked questions

 If you would like to see more details about a potential charge point location before adding it to your route, pull up the InfoBox by swiping up on it, with connector status, price, and access details, plus the latest Zap-Chat community updates.

-Any other questions, please email into support@zap-map.com to get help and support from our Customer Support team.
+Any other questions, please email our support team.

 Zap-Pay

-There are ten charge point operators currently take Zap-Pay in the UK, with more on the way.
+There are seventeen charge point operators currently take Zap-Pay in the UK, with more on the way.

 At present, you can pay quickly and easily for charging with Zap-Pay on the following networks: